rapid7/insightconnect-workflows/workflows/InsightIDR_MultiCountry_Auth_and_Remediation/help.md

 ## Setup

-Once the workflow has been imported, edit the workflow and setup or select your Active Director connection in the Query and Disable user steps.
-Also setp up your InsightIDR connection with an Organization Key for the Insight Platform.
+Once the workflow has been imported, edit the workflow and either configure or select an existing Active Directory connection in the Query and Disable User steps.
+Your InsightIDR connection will also need to be configured using your Insight Cloud Platform API key.

 ## Technical Details